spring-projects/spring-petclinic/readme.md

 The [issue tracker](https://github.com/spring-projects/spring-petclinic/issues) is the preferred channel for bug reports, features requests and submitting pull requests.

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.
-If you have not previously done so, please fill out and submit the https://cla.pivotal.io/sign/spring[Contributor License Agreement].
+If you have not previously done so, please fill out and submit the [Contributor License Agreement](https://cla.pivotal.io/sign/spring).

 # License